wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 This suggests that evictions and external requests cannot be easily processed in the same cycle as they are received, due to the extra complication brought about by inclusiveness.

+The non-L1 controllers, however, also have less per-block state to maintain and less cases to handle when it comes to locked blocks, and LL/SC transactions.
+Instead, per-block coherence states are maintained for tracking sharers, in the case of a shared block, or tracking the owner, in the case of an exclusive block.
+Correspondingly, the tag array type used in the class is `CacheArray<SharedCacheLine>`, which only contains coherence information, but not operational information as in the L1 cache array.

 #### Data Members